Get Started

 Hierarchical vs. Lateral Link Patterns

-Balance matters: too many upward links create dependency on hub pages; too many lateral links dilute focus.
+Balance matters: too many upward links create dependency on hub pages, too many lateral links dilute focus.
 A practical pattern embeds 2–3 parent links in header or breadcrumb templates, 3–5 sibling links in automated “See also” modules, and 1–2 related-entity links determined by shared attributes or user behavior data.
+Your mileage will vary on the sibling count, but the ratio holds.

 Avoiding Link Bloat and Dilution